mw-el/SwissVital/content/en/spez_sportler/02-sportverletzungen-ursachen.md

 ---
-title: "Wie Sportverletzungen entstehen"
+title: "How Sports Injuries Happen"
-pre_headline: "Vorsorgen statt heilen"
+pre_headline: "Know your risk and plan ahead"
 type: "pages"